How will Covid-19/Coronavirus Affect my Alternative Investment Portfolio? Part 12: May 16th

 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before aking any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 As usual, many things that affect investors happened this week.
-Before jumping in, here's a quick summary of the series so far:

 U.S. Regains Footing And Breaks Out Of Plateau